DashboardCode/Routines/AdminkaV1/tasks.md

 TODO:

-- Form validation (length, required)
+-  "multi actions", bulk edit, delete dialogs

+- Table "Hide id" functionality (more space)
+- Table "Order by colums" functionality

-- ExcTables with serever-side select
+- ExcTables with select
-- ExcTable and Connection landing page
+- landing page
+- server side with filters and pagination

+- the table funcitonality but for lists (only one order! dogruzka)

 - "loading" and block ui on loading strategy

 - test token and logout on startup if token doesn't work
 - Error dialog , Messages list.

-- Table rows selection and "multi actions"
-- Table "Hide id" functionality (more space)
-- Table "Order by colums" functionality
 - Table Stacking filters

 - form update: "highlit changed values"